Sunday, July 29, 2007

 The Last Poets - Niggaz Are Scared Of Revolution

-It's Sunday and if you've ever met me you know where I'm going a bit later and will be all day.
+It is Sunday, and if you have ever met me you already know where I am headed later and where I will likely be all day.
 BROOKLYNITES UNITE!!!!

 PLEASE LEAVE COMMENTS HERE IF YOU HAVE THEM, WOULD LOVE TO READ WHAT YOU THINK.